DAVID J. WILLIS ATTORNEY

 The language of the contract is vague about which demand—demand from the party desiring the earnest money versus demand from the title company—triggers the 15- and 7-day periods, but it is prudent to be conservative and assume that these periods begin when the first party makes written demand.

 What happens next?

 The title company will follow up with a notice of its own that written demand has been made and enclosing a release form for signature.
 It must be signed by all parties and their brokers.
-Although fifteen days are permitted in order to make written objection, paragraph 18.D imposes liquidated damages of three times the amount of the earnest money if a party "wrongfully" refuses to sign a release within seven days.
-Attorney’s fees and costs could be added to this amount as provided in paragraph 17.
+Fifteen days are allowed for written objections to be made.

 Lawsuit Remedy in Justice Court

 Lawsuits may be filed in Justice Court so long as the total amount claimed (including attorney’s fees) does not exceed $10,000.
 If total damages exceed that amount, then suit may be filed in the County Court at Law.
 Named defendants should include the party refusing to sign the release and the title company holding the earnest money.
 Title companies will usually respond by interpleading the earnest money (depositing it into the court’s account) which removes them from the merits of the litigation.
 The title company may then seek dismissal from the case or decide to remain in an attempt to recover attorney’s fees from the party at fault.